 It is important to study the trends of money market fund portfolios to choose the appropriate mix of securities for higher returns.
-Check the track record of the fund over time to analyse how consistently it has been performing.
+Check the track record of the fund over time to analyze how consistently it has been performing.

 How to Invest in Money Market Funds?

 Investing in money market funds is easy and straightforward.
-Now that we have covered the basics about money market funds, let us see how can you actually invest in them.
+Now that we have covered the basics about money market funds, let us see how you can actually invest in them.